mtxslv/mtxslv.github.io/_posts/2020-10-18-labeling_improved.md

 ```
 {% endraw %}

+Now the program iterates over the image looking for the pixels with values equal to 0.
+When it finds one, it applies floodfill with seed equal to 255 to it and to the pixel at the left-hand side.
+It increments the associated counter (```nobjects_hole```) also.

 {% raw %}
 ```cpp
   std::cout << "a figura tem " << nobjects_hole << " bolhas com furos \n";